hageyahhoo/Agile2020/proposal.md

 We learned that we could provide innovative ideas and solutions by working closely with product development teams.
 I will explain it through our experience of inventing and improving our failure detection system with **"Karate" framework**.

 3) How to nurture members/teams/organizations for your innovative activities Innovative activities require proper skills, knowledge, persons, and so on.
 I will tell you **"Learning Session"**, a way to nurture members, teams, and organizations smoothly and quickly.
-Additionally, I will explain **"Sebas Report"**, our innovative solution example to tame the complexity of Microservices and reduce their outages incubated from Learning Session.
+Additionally, I will explain **"Sebas Report"**, our innovative solution example to tame the complexity of Microservices and reduce their outages incubated from "Learning Session".

 I hope these ideas will help innovate your testing activities.